Ride across the Afsluitdijk between North Holland and Friesland: 32 kilometers between sea and lake.

 These days, the Afsluitdijk is more than just protection against floods.
 It is also a motorway used by thousands of people every day.
 You can drive, cycle or walk from one end to the other and enjoy the splendid view: on one side, the Wadden Sea, on the other, IJsselmeer lake.

-Halfway across the Afsluitdijk stands the monument to Cornelis Lely.
+You will pass by the Cornelis Lely monument about 8 kilometers from the North Holland side of the Afsluitdijk.
 He was responsible for the largest land reclamation project in history: the creation of Flevoland.
 There, you can drink a cup of coffee at Lunchroom Het Monument, which features a watchtower designed by Dudok.

 From sea to lake